38decibel/airsend-hub/README.md

-0. Disable (or uninstall) the official `hass_airsend-addon` and the official `hass_airsend` integration first, to avoid both addons controlling the same AirSend box or publishing conflicting MQTT entities at the same time.
-If you want to keep the same entitie's name, delete them at this step.
+0. Disable (or uninstall) the official `hass_airsend-addon` and the official `hass_airsend` integration first, to avoid both addons controlling the same AirSend box and to keep the same entitie's name (they will be recreated by this new app)
 1. Fill 'Boxes Airsend' fields in configuration tab
 2. Optional: add MQTT informations to connect an external MQTT broker.
 Leave blank will use the built-in MQTT broker of HA.
 3. Run the app